anandwana001/android-interview/README.md

  - How do you find memory leaks in Android applications?
  - What is Doze?
 What about App Standby?
  - What does `setContentView` do?
+ - Process of creating a custom view
+ -

 ### Lifecycle